Chris James pulled his car over to the side in the middle of the bridge. He came to a rolling stop. Can I do it? he wondered. Can I jump?

 Consumed by lust, he was cheating on his bride of less than 18 months.
 He was having an affair with a woman he hardly knew.
 He was also spending time with people who were dabbling with drugs and alcohol.

 As he sat two feet from the railing of the bridge connecting sister cities, haunting thoughts ricocheted back and forth in his head:

 Nobody will take you back.
 Your parents will never accept you again.
 Look at how you've shamed them.
-Kim's dad trusted you when he gave her away on your wedding day.
-How can you face Kim, knowing the poor decisions you've made?
+Amy's dad trusted you when he gave her away on your wedding day.
+How can you face Amy, knowing the poor decisions you've made?

 Was there any way of escape?
 He looked at the swirling water below and wished that he could just end it all.

 He believed in God but thought, Nothing can save me.

 He had every intention of taking his life that night, but he just couldn't do it.